larryliuuu/distributed_computing_fall2017/README.md

 2. Message passing with causal consistency
 3. Averaging Algorithm in Cassandra
 4. Execution of an algorithm from template/config utilizing neighboring nodes
+5. Execution of an algorithm from template on an ad-hoc network of raspberry pi nodes